Tallahassee LGBTQIA Discrimination Attorney

 • Punitive damages intended to punish an employer for intentional or willful discrimination

-How Can a Tallahassee Employment Lawyer Help in an LGBTQIA Discrimination Case?
+How Can a Tallahassee Employment Lawyer Help in an LGBT+ Discrimination Case?

 • Investigating the underlying facts and circumstances of your case to obtain evidence we can use to prepare your claim, including employment records, written and oral communications, and witness testimony.